Sticktron/g0blin/README.md

 An incomplete jailbreak for A7-A9 devices on iOS 10.3.x

-Spawns an SSH server listening on port 2222.
+Spawns a SSH server listening on port 2222.

 Remember to change your SSH passwords!
 Change the passwords for both the **mobile** and **root** users! (see below)